zotonic/zotonic/doc/ref/actions/action_replace.rst

 .. include:: meta-replace.rst

+Replace the target HTML element by new one.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation